ryan-inman/osticket-prereqs/README.md

 <br />

 <p>
-Install the Web Platform Installer by searching for "Control Panel" and selecting "Uninstall a Program" under Programs.
+In the virtual machine, we will begin by installing the Web Platform Installer.
+Search for "Control Panel" and select "Uninstall a Program" under Programs.

 </p>
 <br />